Car Insurance Coverage Types

 Full Coverage Car Insurance

-Full coverage insurance typically combines liability, collision, and comprehensive coverage for maximum protection.
-It’s often required by lenders and recommended for newer vehicles.
+Full coverage is not a single policy, but a combination of liability, collision, and comprehensive insurance.
+It’s often required by lenders and smart for newer vehicles.

 Other Optional Add-Ons

-Depending on your insurer, you may also consider:
+Depending on your insurer, you may also consider these extra protections:

 Which Coverage Is Right for You?

-Explore the links above to compare coverage options and build a car insurance policy tailored to your needs.
+Use the links above to compare coverage types and create a policy that fits your lifestyle, budget, and risk tolerance.